 To date, banks have been amongst the biggest private funders of the agricultural sector in Europe, and continue to give important support to EU farmers.
 Speaking to a representative from DG AGRI, European Commission, they said that banks can support farmers via various EAFRD-funded financial instruments, such as risk sharing loans that can offer, inter alia, flexibility in repayments and lower interest rates, and/or

-87 USDA (n.d.a)
+&lt;sup>86 USDA (n.d.)

-USDA (n.d.)
+&lt;sup>87 USDA (n.d.a)

 EU Commission (2023j)